GCarrot91/RNMemoryGame/README.md

 1. This is the source code for  Phonemory: An Audio Memory Game.
 2. This is only for iOS simulator which you can run through xCode.

+## Developers

+1. This was made for the 2022 Congressional App Challenge.
+2. This app was developed by Rento Saijo & Cheng-Hsiang Lee.
+3. This app's original concept was made by Raymond Lin.

 ## Instruction

 1. You will need to first initiliaze an expo react-native application.